-2 Preliminaries
+2. Preliminaries

 There are two non-degenerate quadratic surfaces in $\Sigma = PG(3,q)$, the so-called hyperbolic quadric, and the elliptic quadric.
-It can be shown that every hyperbolic quadratic is equivalent to \mathcal{H} whose projective points (w,x,y,z) satisfy the equation wy = xz.
+It can be shown that every hyperbolic quadratic is equivalent to \mathcal{H} whose projective points (w, x, y, z) satisfy the equation wy = xz.
 There are $(q+1)^2$ points of \mathcal{H} that are ruled by two families of q+1 lines each.
 Every point lies on exactly two lines, one from each ruling class.
 The set of lines forming a ruling class is also known as a regulus.
-Reguli have been studied in depth because of their connection to finite affine translation planes.

-Every elliptic quadric is projectively equivalent to $\mathcal E$ whose points satisfy $dw^2 + wx + x^2 + yz = 0$, where 1-4d is a non-square when q is odd.
-When q is even, we require d to have trace 1 (see Chapter 5 of [4] for more detail).
-One can show that $\mathcal E$ has q^2+1 points and exactly one tangent plane at any point on $\mathcal E$.
-Moreover, the points of $\mathcal E$ form a cap (i.e., no three points of $\mathcal E$ are collinear).
-Any non-tangential planar cross section of $\mathcal E$ is an oval, a set of q+1 planar points, no three collinear.
+Every elliptic quadric is projectively equivalent to \mathcal{E} whose points satisfy $dw^2 + wx + x^2 + yz = 0$, where 1 - 4d is a non-square when q is odd.
+When q is even, we require d to have trace 1 (see Chapter 5 of [5] for more detail).
+One can show that \mathcal{E} has $q^2 + 1$ points and exactly one tangent plane at any point on \mathcal{E} .
+Moreover, the points of \mathcal{E} form a cap (i.e., no three points of \mathcal{E} are collinear).
+Any non-tangential planar cross section of \mathcal{E} is an oval, a set of q + 1 planar points, no three collinear.

 One might naturally ask why finite geometry would be considered an appropriate tool for constructing linear block codes.
 This is quite natural and deserves some discussion.
 First, the use of finite geometry in constructing codes is well documented.
 The Reed-Muller codes, for instance, were one of the first codes used in practice.
 They have a natural geometric representation.
-In addition, as mentioned earlier, Fossorier, et al [7], showed that finite geometry can be used to construct LDPC codes with strong performance under iterative decoding.
+In addition, as mentioned earlier, Fossorier et al. [7], showed that finite geometry can be used to construct LDPC codes with strong performance under iterative decoding.
 But why use quadratic surfaces?
-One reason is that the classical quadratic surfaces of PG(3,q) have a considerably large automorphism group, either $PGO+(4,q)$ or $PGO-(4,q)$.
+One reason is that the classical quadratic surfaces of PG(3,q) have a considerably large automorphism group, either $PGO{+}(4,q)$ or $PGO{-}(4,q)$.
 As a result, a code constructed from the points or lines related in some natural way to the quadratic surface will naturally inherit the symmetry (i.e., automorphism group) of the geometric object.
 Hence, constructing codes from these surfaces provides a systematic way for constructing codes with a naturally large automorphism group.
-One might hope that a large automorphism group may lead to efficient storage and/or encoding.
+One might hope that a large automorphism group may lead to efficient storage, encoding, or decoding.

-3 Codes generated by a hyperbolic quadric
+3. Codes generated by a hyperbolic quadric

 We construct an incidence matrix for the points and lines of \mathcal{H} by labeling the columns of a matrix with the $(q+1)^2$ points of \mathcal{H} and the rows with the 2q+2 lines of \mathcal{H} .
-We place a one in position ij if the line corresponding to row i is incident with the point corresponding to column j, and a zero in that position otherwise.
+We place a one in position (i, j) if the line corresponding to row i is incident with the point corresponding to column j, and a zero in that position otherwise.
 We then obtain a matrix with row weight q+1, since there are q+1 points on every line, and column weight two, since two lines (one from each ruling class) run through every point.
 This yields a sparse matrix that we use to generate a low-density parity-check code.
-We use \mathcal{C}^1 to denote this class of codes generated by the hyperbolic quadric of Σ .
+We use \mathcal{C}^1 to denote this class of codes generated by the hyperbolic quadric \mathcal{H} of Σ .
 Similarly, we use C_q^1 and H_q^1 to denote a code of \mathcal{C}^1 and its corresponding parity-check matrix, where q is the order of the projective space used in the construction.